Moon4546X/moonos/README.md

 # moonos
-A cli-based lightweight operating system written in assembly and c inspired by linux
+A cli-based lightweight operating system written in assembly and c inspired by linux and templeos